 Most of us are asked to self-quarantine in a bid to prevent COVID-19 infections and further spread.
 Others that are not in quarantine are preparing for the possibility of having to isolate themselves in the future.
 This is the main reason why cleaning supplies are running out in stores, as people are asked to observe a high level of cleanliness and hygiene.

-When tidying up our kitchen, you may find we do have bunch of stuff that is still not in the right place.
+When tidying up our kitchen, you may find we do have a bunch of stuff that is still not in the right place.
 Then we need tips to give our kitchen more capacity in storage and make it more functional.

-As the home of appliances, cookware and every specialty gadget under the sun, the kitchen is and always will be a perplexing place to organize.
-The never-ending accessories and endless food cans, boxes and bags easily fill up every nook and cranny, especially in a not-so-big kitchen.
+As the home of appliances, cookware, and every specialty gadget under the sun, the kitchen is and always will be a perplexing place to organize.
+The never-ending accessories and endless food cans, boxes, and bags easily fill up every nook and cranny, especially in a not-so-big kitchen.

 House owners have been finding and creating innovative organization techniques to help solve their kitchen dilemmas, from storing pots and pans to organizing a messy walk-in pantry.
 The favorite solutions below, pulled from our list of most popular photos, have been added to tens (and in some cases hundreds) of thousands of users’ idea books.
 See if one of them will inspire an idea for your own kitchen.

 1. Custom pantry.
 More than any other storage solution, this kind is a perfectly organized walk-in pantry.
-Millions have saved this photo to their idea books, thanks to its pullout baskets, pocket doors and abundant shelf space.
+Millions have saved this photo to their idea books, thanks to its pullout baskets, pocket doors, and abundant shelf space.

 People love pantries because they house everything all in one place,” says storage designer Marie Newton, who designed this pantry.
 “You can see it all, so you don’t end up buying something you already have.

 2. Corner drawer.
-Ingenious corner drawers are a creative solution for awkward corners.
+Ingenious Corner drawers are a creative solution for awkward corners.
 The drawers run diagonally into the corner, which makes them deeper than most and therefore lets them pack a bigger storage punch.

 3. Utensil drawer.
-This clever utensil built-in keeps serve ware and silverware conveniently in check.
+This clever utensil built-in keeps serving ware and silverware conveniently in check.
 If you want the look but can’t afford custom, take the DIY route by placing stainless steel pots in a deep, empty drawer.